-For detailed instructions on how to use the entertainment system please refer to the separate instruction booklet supplied with your vehicle.
+For more detailed instructions on how to use your television please refer to the AVTEX instruction booklet supplied with your vehicle.

-Note:
+Note

 The reversing camera fitted to this vehicle should be treated as an aide to your reversing.
 Auto Trail 'VR' Limited will not be held responsible for any accidents caused by driver carelessness.